 On the third day after being crucified, Jesus' tomb was found to be empty.
 He had risen from the dead.
 Life triumphs over death!
 The joy of resurrection is possible only because Christ endured death and conquered it.

 Some churches celebrate Jesus' bringing life from death by making and blessing an Easter garden.
 Could you make an Easter garden with your family at home?

-Find a live streamed service or event
+Find an Easter service or event

 The eggs we usually give and receive at Easter have many different symbols attached to them.
 They represent new life and some people suggest that they resemble the stone at the entrance to Jesus' tomb.
-Only give Easter Eggs if it is safe to do so.

 Easter Day marks the beginning of 50 days of celebrating Jesus' resurrection.
 The final 10 days begin on Ascension day where we celebrate Jesus' ascension into heaven.
 Churches around the country mark the day with services, sometimes outside or on church roofs.
 Finally, at the end of the 50 days, we celebrate Pentecost (sometimes called Whitsun) when Jesus' disciples received the gift of the Holy Spirit.
 This is often referred to as the birthday of the Church and is celebrated with parties and Whit walks (processions through town).